The Chargeback Life Cycle: Start to Finish in 14 Steps

 Work Smarter, Not Harder

-The full chargeback life cycle, from filing to resolution, can often take weeks or even months.
-Throughout that period, your revenue will be tied up in a costly, complicated, and time-consuming process.
+If you’re a merchant, your revenue will be tied up during that entire period in a costly, complicated, and time-consuming process.
 You can’t focus on growing your business while you’re occupied with winning back the revenue you’ve already got.
-Plus, going at a dispute without an absolute understanding of chargebacks—or the proper tools and strategies—can actually increase your risk.
+And, approaching a dispute without an absolute understanding of chargebacks—or the proper tools and strategies—can actually increase your risk.

 The Chargebacks911® team is here to help.
 No other providers offer the kind of fully-managed, end-to-end coverage we deliver.
 It’s no wonder that Chargebacks911 has been chosen as the “Best Chargeback Management Solution” for three years in a row.